cosmicdust0/DSA-portfolio.github.io/index.md

 * Handles cost calculations (raw materials, production, transportation, storage).
 * Implements pricing models to optimize profitability.
 * Analyzes economic trends and forecasts for informed decision-making.

+  **Here is the explanation and the sample code:**
+  Economics/Finances of the complete product flow](https://github.com/cosmicdust0/DSA-portfolio.github.io/tree/cc09a89ca8e91c833ee20bcc991d91f914c2ca08/EconomicsFinances%20of%20the%20complete%20product%20flow)

 **3. Storage for raw materials, finished goods and other consumables:**